 In setting up the analysis following things should be considered:

 As you can see above, deformations seem really crude and not very well defined.
 Analysis of mesh density is recommended for each simulation, so we will do it here as well.
-In this example I am using R4 elements (rectangular with 4 nodes each).
+In this example, I am using R4 elements (rectangular with 4 nodes each).

 In order to establish suitable finite element size:

 Reduction of finite element size leads to more elements, which in turn leads to more nodes in the model.
-If we build a chart showing the outcome (in this case first eigenvalue) dependence on node count in the model, this chart will be asymptotically reaching for correct answer (in this case 0.6947).
-However exact estimation of asymptotic value may be problematic or time consuming.
+If we build a chart showing the outcome (in this case first eigenvalue) dependence on node count in the model, this chart will be asymptotically reaching for the correct answer (in this case 0.6947).
+However exact estimation of asymptotic value may be problematic or time-consuming.
 There is a simple trick to make things easier to calculate: instead of node count on horizontal axis let us use 1 / node count.
-This way the correct answer will be where horizontal axis value reaches 0.
-This means that if we approximate our curve with the equation (in most cases linear approximation is sufficient, Excel does this automatically) it is very easy to calculate “y” value for x = 0.
+This way the correct answer will be where the horizontal axis value reaches 0.
+This means that if we approximate our curve with the equation (in most cases linear approximation is sufficient, Excel does this automatically) it is very easy to calculate the “y” value for x = 0.

 Finally recording of me setting up the Linear Buckling Analysis in Femap.
 This is a continuation of a clip from part 1 of the course.

 That is all for this week.
 Have a good one!